openshift/openshift-extras/README.md

 Or install it yourself as:

-    $ gem install oo-originator
+    $ gem install oo-install

 ## Usage

-The Origin VM invokes this utility automatically upon startup.
-You can restart it from the shell by typing
+You can start the installer from the shell by typing

+    $ oo-install

+To run an unattended installation, use:

-    $ oo-originator
+    $ oo-install -w <workflow_id>

 ## Contributing